Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

   }
 })
 ```
-> Please be noted that calling Event Handler is an option. not a mandatory
+> Please be noted that calling Event Handler is an option, not a mandatory
 > thing to be included.
 You can still get your chat up and running without
 > calling any of the Event Handler.